 sample

 Quite a common case, when you need to handle some event with some store's state.
-Instead of using store.getState()
+Instead of using store.getState(), which may cause race conditions and inconsistency of state, it is more suitable to use sample method.

 Formulae